wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 Ensure that the selected MDM product can enforce the security policies that are recommended in the per-product security guidance.
 The range of capabilities varies between devices, so check that the MDM product can support all the platforms used by your organization.

 ### Product security
 MDM products are attractive targets for attackers.
-If they are able to compromise the MDM server an attacker will be able to perform remote administration and password resets on all enrolled devices.
+If they are able to compromise the MDM server an attacker will be able to perform remote administration and password resets on all enrollled devices.
 Compounding this, MDM servers are often placed in internet-accessible locations within the corporate network, directly exposing them to external attackers.
 Consequently, the reliability, robustness and security practices of the MDM product are extremely important.

 When choosing an MDM product, consider its development lifecycle and your resultant confidence in the security of the product.
 Is there a good track record of fixing security issues?
 Are security incident management procedures in place to handle future problems?
 MDM products can be independently evaluated and certified to Foundation Grade, and details of such products can be found in the CPA certified products list.